 While potty humor is not the most respected form of comedy out there, it is one of the most enduring.
-Maybe a love of a good dirty joke is a sign of creativity, because it turns out there are plenty of historical figures who were into bathroom humor.
-Yes, influential artists, politicians, and public figures had the same sense of humor as a 10-year-old boy.
-Mozart pretty much could not keep the word "poop" out of his mouth, but he's in good company.
-People from Bartók to Geoffrey Chaucer to Thomas More were fascinated by scatological humor and jokes.
+Maybe a love of a good dirty joke is a sign of creativity because as it turns out, there are plenty of historical figures who were into indecent quips.
+Yes, influential artists, politicians, and public figures have relished in cheeky humor.
+Even Mozart got down with a questionable joke or two, but he's in good company.
+People from Joseph Stalin to Geoffrey Chaucer to Thomas More were fascinated by scatological humor and jokes.

 Also Rankedsee more on Geoffrey Chaucer

 Saint Thomas More, a canonized martyr of the Catholic Church, was an incredibly devout and intelligent man who went from being King Henry VIII's Lord Chancellor to being executed by the very same king.
 Though he was a pious man, he was not above a little dirty language when it came to Martin Luther, the German Protestant who was a serious threat to the Catholic Church.
 In response to Luther's religious views, More wrote to Luther.

 In it, More called Luther a "sh*t-pool" and a liar, and the philosopher also threatened to throw all the "muck and sh*t which your damnable rottenness has vomited up" back into Luther's mouth.see more on Thomas More

 Martin Luther was a German theologist and monk who became a leader of the Protestant Reformation in Europe after nailing his Ninety-Five Thesis to the door of the Castle Church in Wittenburg.
 The founder of Lutheranism, he is one of the most influential theologists of the Western world, but he could not possibly have had a dirtier mouth.